 - Be fit to dive with proof from a physician in the form of a Medical Statement

-WHAT equipment do I need?
+WHAT equipment do I need for the IDC?

 In order to complete the course you may need to purchase some additional scuba gear.
 In addition to your regular scuba gear, you’ll need 2 signalling devices, one that is a visual signaller and one that is an audible signaller.
 You’ll need to get your hands on the PADI IDC crewpack which will help you to prepare for the course.
 There are 23 learning materials in the pack, including: